-If there are no Internet computers available, you may add your name to the wait list.
+If there are no public computers available, you may add your name to the wait list.
 The wait list computer can be found along the wall in the public computing area near the Copy/Print room.
-Library district residents may borrow laptops for use in the library.
-More information on laptop loaning may be found on the Computer Services page.
-Please go to the Ask a Librarian Desk for assistance.
+You may also borrow a laptop for use in the library; please go to the Ask a Librarian Desk for assistance.

-Use of a flash drive, CD or floppy disk is highly encouraged.
+Use of a flash drive or CD is highly encouraged.
 The library's computers may only be used for temporary storage.
 All files are deleted automatically at logout and reboot.